weslley543/weslley543/README.md

 ## Hi there, I'm Weslley de Campos

-### I'm a backend developer interested in distributed computing and big data enthusiast.
+### I'm a backend developer interested in distributed computing and devops.

 - 🤓 Undergratuated in computer science at Sao Paulo State University.
-- ⚡ Fun fact: I train boxing, bodybuilding, cycling and play the drums.

 ### Connect with me: